-OAuth 2.0 Client Authentication
+OAuth 2.0 client authentication

-AM marks the cookie for deletion on the next successful OAuth 2.0 authorization.
+OAUTH_REQUEST_ATTRIBUTEScookie.
+Identity Cloud uses the cookie to continue the authentication process across redirects.
+It marks the cookie for deletion on the next successful OAuth 2.0 authorization.